-Bioanalysis during vaccine development presents many challenges in diversity of assay complexity, sample matrices, analyte types, and demands on workflow efficiency.
-There is an additional demand for rapid data generation as project timelines for COVID-19 vaccine development are routinely compressed to shorten development time with the goal to combat the pandemic.
+Bioanalysis during vaccine development presents many challenges, including diversity of assay complexity, sample matrices, analyte types, and demands on workflow efficiency.
+There is an additional demand for rapid data generation as project timelines for COVID-19 vaccine development are compressed to shorten development time with the goal to combat the pandemic.

-Maximizing immunoassay speed is accomplished with Gyrolab platform, since the long incubation times for manual ELISAs are eliminated.
+Immunoassay speed is maximized with Gyrolab platform, since the long incubation times for manual ELISAs are eliminated.

 Customer example of improvements in analysis time, dynamic range, sample savings, and assay development time when transitioning from ELISA to Gyrolab immunoassay.

 Immunoassays are used in vaccine development to characterize vaccine titer, purity, affinity, and potency, as well as their immunogenic response in both animals and humans.
-Gyrolab assay flexibility allows running multiple assays on a single Gyrolab Bioaffy CD as in the example below.
+Gyrolab assay flexibility enables multiple assays to be run on a single Gyrolab Bioaffy CD as in the example below.

 Immunogenicity responses in a preclinical mouse study detecting IgG antibody subtypes simultaneously in a single run were analyzed with Gyrolab immunoassays to screen responses from different formulations.